UniversalDependencies/docs/_cs-feat/ConjType.md

 ---

 This feature further subclassifies the parts of speech [cs-pos/CONJ]() and [cs-pos/SCONJ]();
-in Czech, it is used only with `CONJ`.
+in Czech, it is used only with `CCONJ`.
 The main distinction between coordinating and subordinating conjunctions is done already at the part-of-speech level.

 ### `Oper`: mathematical operator